shaunrufus24/n-dimensional-Hexagonal-Multi--Chamber-Networks-with-s-Stacks/README.md

 # n-dimensional-Honeycomb-Multi--Chamber-Networks-with-s-Stacks
-Extracted Metric bases of Multi Chamber  Honeycomb networks of dimension
+Extracted Metric bases of Multi Chamber  Honeycomb networks of dimension n with s Stacks